core-wg/oscore/draft-ietf-core-object-security.md

    * The 'Partial IV' parameter.
 The value is set to the Sender Sequence Number.
 All leading zeroes SHALL be removed when encoding the Partial IV.
 The value 0 encodes to the byte string 0x00.
 This parameter SHALL be present in requests.
 In case of Observe ({{observe}}) the Partial IV SHALL be present in responses, and otherwise the Partial IV will not typically be present in responses.
 (A non-Observe example where the Partial IV is included in a response is provided in {{reboot-replay}}.)

    * The 'kid' parameter.
 The value is set to the Sender ID.
 This parameter SHALL be present in requests and will not typically be present in responses.
-An example where the Sender ID is included in a response is the extension of OSCORE to group communication {{I-D.tiloca-core-multicast-oscoap}}.
+An example where the Sender ID is included in a response is the extension of OSCORE to group communication {{I-D.ietf-core-oscore-groupcomm}}.

    * Optionally, a 'kid context' parameter as defined in {{context-hint}}.
 This parameter MAY be present in requests and SHALL NOT be present in responses.